woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/item-category-mapping.md

    The <b>Webstore Item Category Mapping</b> page opens.

-1. For each item category that you want to appear in your WooCommerce store and be available for purchase, select the <b>Use In Webstore</b> checkbox.
+1. For each item category that you want to appear in your webstore and be available for purchase, select the <b>Use In Webstore</b> checkbox.

-1. To keep your inventory and sales channels in sync, for each item category that exists in Business Central and your Woocommerce store, in <b>Webstore ID</b>, specify the respective Webstore ID.
+1. To keep your inventory and sales channels in sync, for each item category that exists in Business Central and your webstore, in <b>Webstore ID</b>, specify the respective Webstore ID.

-   You can now perform a synchronization between Business Central and your WooCommerce store.
+   You can now perform a synchronization between Business Central and your webstore.
 For more information about synchronizing item categories, go to [Synchronize item categories](synchronize-item-categories.md).

 ## See also